Reading Challenge Week

 Friday, April 24 (1pm - 2pm) - Walpole Council on Aging - Literary Trivia

 Put your book smarts to the test at our Literary Trivia Afternoon!
 Join us at the Walpole COA for a lively celebration of stories, authors, and unforgettable characters in honor of Reading Challenge Week, Library Week, and Independent Bookstore Day.
 This event is for seniors only, and registration is required.
+Call 508-668-3330 to register.

 Friday, April 24 (5:30pm - 6:30pm) - TidePool BookShop - Book Club